thebusby/clj-aws-r53/README.md

 # clj-aws-r53

-A Clojure library for accessing Amazon Route53, based on the official AWS Java SDK and borrowing heavily from [clj-aws-ec2][] and James Reeves's [clj-aws-s3][] library.
+A Clojure library for accessing Amazon Route 53, based on the official AWS Java SDK and borrowing heavily from [clj-aws-ec2][] and James Reeves's [clj-aws-s3][] library.